 Deciding Which Records to Store and Which to Destroy

-Many business owners find it difficult to decide which records to store and which to destroy.
+Many business owners find it difficult to decide which records to store and which to destroy or shred.
 Many hesitate to destroy documents out of regulatory compliance concerns.
 When this is the case, the result is a lot more files on hand than are actually needed.

 After months or years of this practice, companies end up with an unmanageable number of files stored on-site.
 It is important to understand that when tasked with deciding whether or not to store a file, due to regulatory concerns, it is often a wise idea to speak with a knowledgeable lawyer or accountant first.